Shynixn/PetBlocks/docs/source/gettingstarted/installing.rst

 Java
 ~~~~

-Java 8, Java 9, Java 10 or Java 11 can be used to run PetBlocks.
+Java 8 - Java 12 can be used to run PetBlocks.

 Spigot/CraftBukkit
 ~~~~~~~~~~~~~~~~~~